 Students only receive credit for high school courses they complete with a passing grade.
-Students who do not meet attendance requirements or satisfactorily complete a course do not receive credit.
 Parents/guardians receive formal notification when their child does not meet requirements to receive a passing grade.
 Such notification should be sent no later than two weeks before the grading period ends.